The Return Of Freda Danby

 An 80-year-old Klu Klux Klan member Edgar Ray Killen is found guilty on 21st June of the manslaughter of three civil rights activists (James Chaney, Andrew Goodman and Michael Schwerner), 41 years to the day after the crime had been committed.
 On 23rd June he is sentenced to 60 years in prison, 20 years for each count of manslaughter.

 On 28th June Canada becomes the third country, after Belgium and the Netherlands, to legalise same-sex marriages.
 On 30th June Spanish MPs also approve a new law permitting same-sex marriages.
 187 MPs vote in favour, with 147 against and four abstentions.

-Scottish MPs vote by 97 to 17, with one abstention, to introduce a ban on smoking in enclosed public spaces, commencing in March 2006.
+On 30th June Scottish MPs vote to introduce a ban on smoking in enclosed public spaces, commencing on 26th March 2006.

 On 1st July the UK takes over the Presidency of the European Union.